The majority of our funds offer three share classes for private investors. This means you can choose the best share class for your investment needs.

 Please read the Important Information for Investors document for more information on share classes.
 You’ll need Adobe Acrobat to view this document.

-The value of investments will fluctuate, which will cause fund prices to fall as well as rise and you may not get back the original amount you invested.
+The value and income from the fund's assets will go down as well as up.
+This will cause the value of your investment to fall as well as rise and you may get back less than you originally invested.
 Please be aware, your investment may increase or decrease as a result of currency fluctuations.

 OEIC investment limits